OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-protect-hls-with-fairplay.md

             TimeSpan.FromDays(30),
             AccessPermissions.Read);

-            // Create a locator toohello streaming content on an origin.
+            // Create a locator to the streaming content on an origin.
             ILocator originLocator = _context.Locators.CreateLocator(LocatorType.OnDemandOrigin, asset,
             policy,
             DateTime.UtcNow.AddMinutes(-5));

-            // Create a URL toohello manifest file. return originLocator.Path + assetFile.Name;
+            // Create a URL to the manifest file. return originLocator.Path + assetFile.Name;
         }